About the University Records Management Advisory Group (URMAG)

 2. University employees have a responsibility for the management, including appropriate disposition, of records they create and maintain as part of their job duties.
 It is further recognized that University employees handle and must have access to client (student, staff, and other) information in order to fulfill their job responsibilities.

 3. Generally, paper records that do not contain personal or sensitive information can be recycled.
 Most routine administrative and financial paper records can be recycled.
 Recycling containers are available throughout campus.

 For the purposes of this guideline, personal information generally includes medical information, account credit information, tax information, and any individual information that may be accessed by the association of one or more personal identifiers.

 4. Paper records containing private or confidential information (e.g., personal identifiers, credit card numbers, social security numbers, student academic information, personal financial information) must be confidentially destroyed.
 The State Records center provides a confidential disposal service.
-Some private commercial vendors also provide this service, but it is up to the University department to ensure that the vendor meets the requirements of this guideline and also the ARMS publication on off-site storage.
+Some private commercial vendors also provide this service, but it is up to the University department to ensure that the vendor meets the requirements of this guidelines.
+If you have questions, contact the University Records Officer.

 5. It is advisable to render undiscoverable certain types of personal information prior to disposal.
 This can be accomplished by:

 - Shredding.
 Cross-cut shredding or shredding that results in materials being less than 1/8 of an inch wide.

 - Erasing the personal information in the records.